 This step change in rainfall intensity was on my mind when we started looking for a house a few weeks later.
 Knowing we needed one that would be rugged in climate disasters but lacking guidance on what to look for, I read voraciously to teach myself to assess the climate resilience of homes.
 I studied shifts in rainfall patterns due to climate change, I spot-checked climate risk models by looking at ratings of places I know, I reviewed the history and limitations of FEMA flood maps, and much more.

-Bit by bit, I came to understand the factors that produce climate vulnerability, and based on that I developed a framework for identifying climate resilient homes.
-My approach worked and, with help from our agent and attorney, we closed on a great house that summer.
+As I came to understand the factors that produce climate vulnerability, I integrated them into a framework for identifying climate resilient homes.
+My approach worked and that summer, with help from our agent and attorney, we secured the peace of mind of a climate resilient house.

 I worry about climate risk now so you won’t have to later.